castorini/pyserini/docs/experiments-msmarco-v2-unicoil.md

 recall_1000           	all	0.8813
 ```

-Note that we evaluate MAP and MRR at a cutoff of 100 hits to match the official evaluation metrics.
+We evaluate MAP and MRR at a cutoff of 100 hits to match the official evaluation metrics.
 However, we measure recall at both 100 and 1000 hits; the latter is a common setting for reranking.

 ## Zero-Shot uniCOIL + Dense Retrieval Hybrid

-Note that there are duplicate passages in MS MARCO V2 collections, so score differences might be observed due to tie-breaking effects.
+Because there are duplicate passages in MS MARCO V2 collections, score differences might be observed due to tie-breaking effects.
 For example, if we output in MS MARCO format `--output-format msmarco` and then convert to TREC format with `pyserini.eval.convert_msmarco_run_to_trec_run`, the scores will be different.

-### Passage V2 Corpus
+### Passage V2

 Dense-sparse hybrid retrieval (uniCOIL zero-shot + TCT_ColBERT_v2 zero-shot):